 Majidi fell from a tree and suffered several arm fractures.

 He had a fracture of his wrist and an open fracture near the elbow with his bones sticking through skin.
-First his wounds were treated so they would sufficiently heal so that surgery could be performed.
+First they treated his wounds so they would heal sufficiently to allow surgery.

-At the end of January 2016 he was put under anesthesia and a closed reduction was performed to align his bones at the fracture site.
-Then a plaster cast was put on his arm.
-This surgery encourages functionality and prevents deformity.
+At the end of January 2016 doctors performed a closed reduction to align his bones at the fracture site.
+Next a plaster cast was put on his arm.
+Overall, this surgery and treatment encourages functionality and prevents deformity.

 Past Endowment Fund Award Examples